ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 }
 ```
 The `player_movement` will be the iterator of the `io.inbox::<MoveCommand>()`.
 Since this statement is saying that we have an input from the client, we then need to modify the player movement.
 Now we need to go every entity that qualifies the condition.
 In the previous part, we have indicated that all entities that has the `Player` component and the `Transform` component will be modified.
-There is only one entity has those components which is the Player entity. ßßßß
+There is only one entity has those components which is the Player entity.

 ```rust
 for entity in query.iter("Player_Movement"){}
 ```

-If we have multiple quries (not in this case but for future cases), then we can differentiate based on the name of the query.
-There is more detailed information in [here](../Core_Concepts/entity_component_system.md) or in the system development.
-From there on, we can add conditions before actually moving the entity inside the query; for example, if the player is about to go out of bounds, then we need to stop that.
+For future reference, if we have multiple queries, then we can differentiate based on the name of the query.
+There is more detailed information in [our docs on the entity component system](../Core_Concepts/entity_component_system.md) or in the system development.
+From there on, we can add conditions before actually moving the entity inside the query.
+For example, if the player is about to go out of bounds, then we need to stop that.
 We will first the current position of the player from the `Player` component.

 ```rust
 let x_limit = WITDH / 2.0;